jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_cache.md

 The buffer cache will normally be the largest memory cache used by SQL Server.

-<note type="note"> (SQL Server 2012) Shows also the amount of memory allocated to Free Pages and Stolen Pages over time.</note>
+{% include note.html content="(SQL Server 2012) Shows also the amount of memory allocated to Free Pages and Stolen Pages over time." %}

 {% include links.html %}